helmuttheis/helmuttheis.github.io/README.md

 # HMS
 Summay of projects maintained by HMS

 This page is under construction.
 # HMSAuth
-Authentication for Xamarin Forms as a protable library
+Authentication for Xamarin Forms as a portable library
 # HMSSPX
-A SharePoint explorer for Xamarin forms
+A SharePoint explorer for Xamarin Forms